progit/progit/de/02-git-basics/01-chapter2.markdown

 What if you realize that you don’t want to keep your changes to the `benchmarks.rb` file?
 How can you easily unmodify it — revert it back to what it looked like when you last committed (or initially cloned, or however you got it into your working directory)?
 Luckily, `git status` tells you how to do that, too.
 In the last example output, the unstaged area looks like this:

 Was aber, wenn du die Änderungen an der Datei `benchmarks.rb` überhaupt nicht beibehalten willst?
 D.h., wenn du sie in den Zustand zurückversetzen willst, in dem sie sich befand, als du den letzten Commit angelegt hast (oder das Repository geklont hast).
-Das ist einfach, und glücklicherweise gibt der `git status` Befehl ebenfalls bereits einen Hinweis darauf.
+Das ist einfach, und glücklicherweise zeigt der `git status` Befehl ebenfalls bereits einen Hinweis dafür an.
 Die obige Ausgabe enthält den folgenden Text:

 	# Changed but not updated:
 	#   (use "git add <file>..." to update what will be committed)